-When you purchase and place eligible Schutte Hammermill equipment into service before year-end, you can deduct a significant portion — or even the full cost — on your 2025 taxes.
-Select equipment can still be delivered in 2025!
-Buy the mill you need, expense it this year, and cut the after-tax cost dramatically — installed and in service by 12/31/25.
+When you purchase and place eligible Schutte Hammermill equipment into service before year-end, you may be able to deduct a significant portion — or even the full cost — on your annual taxes.

 What You Need to Know

-• Deadline: Equipment must be purchased and in service by December 31, 2025 to qualify.
+• Deadline to qualify, equipment must be purchased and placed in service by December 31

 How It Works